mkhan9047/Easy-Checker/README.md

 ```

 ### How to use?
-The main class is EasyChecker it's a singleton class that have a only one public function, validateInput()
+The main class is EasyChecker it's a singleton class that have a only one public function, validateInput(), It's super simple process, add tags in your input field, call the function with the possible parameters!

 ##### Please add  android:tag="your field name" to every input-fields (EditText or TextView), It's super easy, This library will use the tags to throw the actual error message, like "Name can't be empty" or "Email is invalid"!